 3. Reduce Your Monthly Bills

-5. Find a Roommate
+4. Find a Roommate or Renter

 If you are the sole breadwinner, you probably have considerable weight on your shoulders to get those bills paid every month.
 The stress may even hold you back from trying out alternatives to your current line of work.

+That's why you should find someone who can split those bills with you: a roommate!
 Finding a roommate can be difficult, especially with differing lifestyles, a lack of space, etc. But if you know the right person for the job who you can coexist alongside without much fuss, they can help you save tons of money.
 It's just like getting a raise.

 6. Apply for an Online Personal Loan